SwiftyBeaver/SwiftyBeaver/README.md

 pod 'SwiftyBeaver'
 ```

-#### via Swift Package Manager (Swift 2.2)
+#### via Swift Package Manager

-To use SwiftyBeaver as a [Swift Package Manager](https://swift.org/package-manager/) package just add the following in your Package.swift file.
+To use SwiftyBeaver as a [Swift Package Manager](https://swift.org/package-manager/) package just put the following in your Package.swift file.
+It uses the 0.0.0 tag which points to the latest Swift 3 version:

 ``` Swift
 import PackageDescription